apple and text book illustration

 A teacher works on vocal technique while a coach works on musicality and performance.

-For this article, I will focus on training to become a voice teacher, a skilled technician with vast knowledge in vocal technique who can quickly diagnose vocal faults and make corrective measures for the student.
+For this article, I will concentrate on training to become a voice teacher, a skilled technician with vast knowledge in vocal technique who can quickly diagnose vocal faults and make corrective measures for the student.

 Get My FREE Teaching Secrets Videos

-Can I Teach Without a Degree?
+Can I Pursue a Teaching Career Without a Degree?

 graduation cap and diploma